Context Adaptive Extended Chain Coding for Semantic Map Compression: Proposed Framework

 \subsection{Skip coding mode}

-After the boundary blob is encoded, as shown on the left in Fig.~\ref{fig:chain_code_examples}, inner blobs are encoded sequentially.
-Since neighboring blobs may have already been encoded, shared perimeter segments with previously encoded blobs can be readily identified while establishing the initial chain code using ECC symbols, as illustrated by the red directional edges and corresponding symbols on the right in Fig.~\ref{fig:chain_code_examples}.
-The same procedure is applied when encoding blobs using the 3OT chain code.
+Since blobs are encoded sequentially according to the scanning order described in Section~\ref{blob_scanning}, the encoder maintains a contour occupancy map that records perimeter edges belonging to previously reconstructed blobs.
+When the contour edge of the current blob coincides with an occupied edge in this map, the edge is identified as the start of a shared perimeter segment.
+Consecutive shared edges are grouped into the shared perimeter segment, and the corresponding contour symbols are omitted from explicit transmission using the skip coding mode because the decoder can reconstruct the segment from previously decoded blobs.
+As shown on the left in Fig.~\ref{fig:chain_code_examples}, after the boundary blob is encoded, the inner blob is encoded sequentially.
+Since the neighboring blob has already been encoded, shared perimeter segments can be readily identified as illustrated by the red directional edges and corresponding symbols on the right in Fig.~\ref{fig:chain_code_examples}.

 To signal the use of skip coding, a \emph{complete skip mode} is introduced.
 When a sequence of RECC symbols corresponds to a shared perimeter segment that starts and ends within the current blob, the shared perimeter can be inferred at the decoder without explicitly transmitting the corresponding chain code symbols.
-In such cases, skip coding is applied to reduce bits.
+In such cases, skip coding is applied to reduce the bitrate.
 If the shared perimeter segment terminates before the end of the contour, skip coding is applied in partial skip mode, where the \emph{complete skip mode} is set to 0 and followed by a run-length value indicating the number of skipped symbols.
+The run-length value is encoded by the third-order Exp-Golomb algorithm.
 In the example shown in Fig.~\ref{fig:chain_code_examples}, three symbols are skipped before normal chain coding resumes.
-Meanwhile, when the shared perimeter segment extends to the end of the contour, as shown in Fig.~\ref{fig:full_skip_mode}, the complete skip mode is in use by setting the flag to 1 and no run-length value.
-By signaling 1 bit, the remaining contour should be fully inferred at the decoder.
+Meanwhile, when the shared perimeter segment extends to the end of the contour, as shown in Fig.~\ref{fig:full_skip_mode}, the \emph{complete skip mode} is activated by setting the flag to 1, and no run-length value is transmitted.
+By signaling one flag, the remaining contour should be fully inferred at the decoder.

+In addition, if the end of the contour is not attached to the shared perimeter segment, there is no need to transmit the \emph{complete skip mode}, since the \emph{complete skip mode} flag must be 0.
+This mechanism applies to both boundary blobs and the inner blob shown on the right in Fig.~\ref{fig:chain_code_examples}.